Plotting the Relative Strength Line in StockCharts, TC2000 and TradingView

 Note the Blue Relative Strength Line on MarketSmith and how it compares to what plotted on StockCharts.
 A very similar effect.

-At the end of this blog post, you will be able to plot the Blue Relative Strength Line on MarketSmith in Trading View.
+At the end of this section, you will be able to plot the Blue Relative Strength Line on MarketSmith in Trading View.
 Very similar effect.

 Step 0: Head over to https://www.tradingview.com/u/TraderLion/#published-scripts